 Interior building sketch by floor.
 A building sketch (may be hand drawn) by floor shall be provided, showing a floor layout and demonstrating compliance with the standards and requirements set forth in this article.
 The sketch provided shall be drawn to scale, and shall show and identify all bedrooms, other rooms, exits, hallways, stairways, smoke and carbon monoxide detectors, swimming pools, fire extinguishers and exit signage/lighting.

-An exterior site sketch (which may be hand drawn) showing and identifying all structures, pools, spas, hot tubs, fencing, and uses, including the number and the location of all on-site and off-site parking spaces for the short term rental, including identifying those parking spaces available for use by occupant(s).

 Acknowledgement that each bedroom shall be equipped with an approved listed single-station smoke detector meeting the minimum requirements of the NFPA.